 13 Stops We’ll Be Making on the Austin Studio Tour

-For three weekends this November, the city will be overrun with more than 500 art shows and activities
+For two weekends this November, the city will be overrun with hundreds of art shows and activities

-Returning for three weekends over November 4 – 19, over 500 galleries, home studios, museums and more will open their doors to the public for free.
-The first weekend takes over the west side of I-35 (WEST), before moving to encompass both West and East Austin the following weekend.
-Then for the final weekend, it’s all about EAST.
+Returning for two weekends over November 9-17, featuring about 500 galleries, home studios, museums and more will open their doors to the public for free.
+The first weekend takes over West of IH-35, before moving to East of IH-35 the following weekend.

 First things first: it’s a comprehensive, self-paced tour that gives you the freedom to choose your own adventure … which can be a little overwhelming.
 The easiest way to navigate the citywide event will be to download the Austin Studio Tour app, which comes with a mobile map and more info on each numbered stop.
 Also make sure to keep an eye out for separate opening hours and tons of unique pop-up events and activities, which can be found listed by date here.